juanpallotta/LPP/README.md

 * `indxChannel_for_Fernald_inv`: Index number (started from 0) of the channel used to process Fernald inversion.
 This value is taken from the configuration file passed as third argument to `lidarAnalysis_PDL2` in the variable `indxWL_PDL2`.
 * `Wavelength_Inverted`: Wavelength inverted in nanometers.
 * `Indx_Ref_Inv`: Index (started from 0) of the point used as reference in the Fernald inversion.
-It must be located in a pure molecular range.
+It must be located in a purest molecular range.
+* `R_ref`: Backscatter ratio at reference altitude (or index `Indx_Ref_Inv`) used in the inversion.
+This value is taken from the configuration file passed as third argument to this module in the variable `R_ref`.